We are currently seeking a Service Learning Program Leader to join our Nature Center team.

 : Conducts first round interviews on a rolling basis and recommends top candidates to UCA Email the following items to email@example.com

 • Cover Letter (1 page)

-• Contact information for three Reference (name, title, relationship, email, & phone)
+• Contact information for three References (name, title, relationship, email, & phone)

-STEP 3: The Project Site Mentor submits top applicants to UCA for a second interview.
+STEP 3: The Project Site Supervisor submits top applicants to UCA for a second interview.
 Once top applicant interviews are complete, applicants will be notified of selection decision.